rabbitmq/rabbitmq-website/site/cli.md

 identical results since two nodes rarely have entirely identical state.

+## <a id="command-discovery" class="anchor" href="#command-discovery">Commands Provided by Plugins</a>

+A RabbitMQ plugin can provide CLI commands that will be discovered by tools such as `rabbitmq-diagnostics`, `rabbitmq-queues`, `rabbitmqctl`, and others.
+For plugin commands to be discoverable, the plugin **must be explicitly enabled**.

+When performing command discovery, CLI tools will consult the [Enabled Plugins File](#enabled-plugins-file) to determine what plugins to scan for commands.
+If a plugin is not included into that file, e.g. because it was enabled implicitly as a dependency, it won't be listed in the enabled plugins file and thus its CLI commands **will not be discovered** and will not be available.

+Use the `help` command to see what commands are available, both core and provided by plugins.

 ## <a id="aliases" class="anchor" href="#aliases">Command Aliases</a>

 `rabbitmqctl`, `rabbitmq-diagnostics` and `rabbitmq-plugins` support command aliases.
 Aliases provide